HomeDirectoriesFine-tune Directory Listings for Maximum Local SEO

 PhoneDifferent formatting across platformsChoose one format, use local numbers when possible

 Category Research Technique: Use Google’s autocomplete feature to discover how customers search for your services.
-Type your main service into Google and note the suggested completions—these reveal actual search patterns you should align with.
+Type your main service into Google and note the suggested completions.
+These reveal actual search patterns you should align with.

 Myth Buster: Longer descriptions don’t automatically rank better.
 Research on local business listings shows that descriptions between 150-300 words perform best, providing enough detail without overwhelming readers or triggering spam filters.

 Include specific services, but frame them around customer benefits.
 Instead of listing “brake repair, oil changes, tire rotation,” try “Keep your family safe with comprehensive brake inspections, reliable oil change service, and tire maintenance that extends vehicle life.”
-The second version incorporates the same keywords while speaking to customer motivations.
+The second version uses the same keywords while speaking to customer motivations.

-Technical SEO Implementation
+Technical SEO implementation

 LocalBusiness schema is your starting point, but specific schema types like Restaurant, MedicalBusiness, or ProfessionalService provide more targeted signals.
 The more specific your schema, the better search engines understand your business context and the more likely you are to appear in relevant searches.